CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

   → PathP A a0 a1
 -- Exercise: (Hint: `toPathP`) isProp→PathP {A = A} hB a0 a1 = {!!}

+isProp→isProp-PathP : {A : I → Type ℓ}
+  → ((i : I) → isProp (A i))
+  → (a0 : A i0) (a1 : A i1)
+  → isProp (PathP A a0 a1)
+-- Exercise: (Hint: Piggyback on `isProp→isProp≡`)
+isProp→isProp-PathP pA x y = isProp-equiv {!!} {!1}
 ```

+We can use what we've proven so far to bootstrap the process of
-These can be mixed and matched to prove that any ``SquareP`` can be
+filling more interesting shapes.
+For example, any ``SquareP`` can be
 filled.
-We prove this in full, painful generality, because we will need
+We prove this in full, painful generality, because we will
-to use it later.
+need to use it shortly.

+mvrnote: draw square

 ```
 isProp→SquareP : {A : I → I → Type ℓ}